plona/zbxmonitor/README.md

 Path to icons and sounds are relative to ./icons and ./sounds dirs.

 Section `zbxCredenials` is described in `zbxmonitor.config.example`.
 Section `zbxOptions` description:
 - ackOnly - default: True.
 Only unacknowledged messages will be shown.
-If empty monitor will show all (acknowledged and unacknowledged) messages.
+If False monitor will show all (acknowledged and unacknowledged) messages.
 - icon - default: host in `zbxCredenials`.
 You must have two files in ./icons dir: `host.example.com-ok.png` and `host.example.com-err.png` in this example.
 - ignore_warn - default: False.
 True - SSL warnings will be suppressed (when connecting to Zabbix Server via https)
 - interval - default: 30[s].
 Pooling interval